mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ---

-## 3. 🚩 REML Analysis using GCTA (Shell)
+## 3. 🚩 REML Analyses using GCTA (Shell)

-This section conduct REML analysis with [`GCTA`](https://cnsgenomics.com/software/gcta/) to estimate variance components using multiple GRMs.
+This section conducts REML analyses with [`GCTA`](https://cnsgenomics.com/software/gcta/) to estimate variance components using multiple GRMs.

-The analysis uses:
+The analyses use:
 - Multiple GRMs listed in (`mgrm.txt`)
-- Phenotype + covariate files
+- Phenotype and covariate files

-Genetic covariance between siblings is captured using an IBD relationship matrix, and shared environmental covariance is represented by a family-level matrix.
+Genetic covariance between siblings is modeled using an IBD relationship matrix, and shared environmental covariance is represented by a family-level matrix.
 This framework enables GCTA to simultaneously estimate ancestry effects and partition phenotypic variance into genetic, shared environmental, and residual components.

 ---